nervosnetwork/fiber-website/src/pages/docs/getting-started/testnet-nodes.md

    }'
    ```

-   Wait until the state_name changes to `CHANNEL_READY`.
+   Wait until the `state_name` changes to `CHANNEL_READY`.

-   **Note: When the channel has just changed to the CHANNEL_READY state and you attempt to use send_payment, you may still encounter an error: `Failed to build route`.
+   **Note: When the channel has just changed to the `CHANNEL_READY` state and you attempt to use `send_payment`, you may still encounter an error: `Failed to build route`.
 It is advisable to wait for some time before trying again.**

    ```json
    {"jsonrpc":"2.0","result":{"channels":[{"channel_id":"0x26ce85d57fb4a1a826cbf4862358862317a83b775090625550d8be12c6ce9569","is_public":true,"channel_outpoint":"0x9bb2a8a4bebaf793a235ba2ec87051ae0018b58736b6741df74009ca8101cb8d00000000","peer_id":"QmXen3eUHhywmutEzydCsW4hXBoeVmdET2FJvMX69XJ1Eo","funding_udt_type_script":null,"state":{"state_name":"CHANNEL_READY","state_flags":[]},"local_balance":"0xa32aef600","offered_tlc_balance":"0x0","remote_balance":"0x460913c00","received_tlc_balance":"0x0","latest_commitment_transaction_hash":"0x18ef541a5a195c0ea4715a7783964b3c4be8fba6bd25542e626f91ef1673e3e4","created_at":"0x195892d237f","enabled":true,"tlc_expiry_delta":"0x5265c00","tlc_fee_proportional_millionths":"0x3e8"}]},"id":3
    ```

-   **Why is the local_balance 0xa32aef600 (43,800,000,000) and the remote_balance 0x460913c00 (18,800,000,000)?**
+   **Why is the `local_balance 0xa32aef600 (43,800,000,000)` and the `remote_balance 0x460913c00 (18,800,000,000)`?**

-   This channel was established with nodeA contributing 500 ckb and node1 contributing 250 ckb.
+   This channel was established with nodeA contributing 500 CKB and node1 contributing 250 CKB.

-   Since each cell requires a minimum of 62 ckb, this amount is reserved to ensure that there are sufficient funds to cover cell occupancy costs during on-chain settlement (when the channel closes).
-These 62 ckb will be returned to their respective nodes at the time of on-chain settlement.
+   Since each Cell requires a minimum of 62 CKB, this amount is reserved to ensure that there are sufficient funds to cover Cell occupancy costs during on-chain settlement (when the channel closes).
+These 62 CKB will be returned to their respective nodes at the time of on-chain settlement.

    Actual available funds in the channel:

-   nodeA: 500 ckb - 62 ckb = 438 ckb (local_balance is 0xa32aef600)
+   nodeA: 500 CKB - 62 CKB = 438 CKB (local_balance is 0xa32aef600)

-   node1: 250 ckb - 62 ckb = 188 ckb (remote_balance is 0x460913c00)
+   node1: 250 CKB - 62 CKB = 188 CKB (remote_balance is 0x460913c00)

 4. Call the `new_invoice` API on node2 to generate an invoice

    Set the amount to 0x5f5e100 (100,000,000 shannon), which is equivalent to 1 CKB.
-The payment_preimage should be a unique 32-byte hexadecimal number.
+The `payment_preimage` should be a unique 32-byte hexadecimal number.

    ```bash
    # Generate a 32-byte random number and represent it in hexadecimal